This post may contain affiliate links. For more information, please see my full disclosure policy.

 In fact, one of the things that we learned is that learning, even just the basics, is a lot more fun when you put it to music.

 Yep, that’s right!
-The age old song that you’ve probably heard a hundred times (if you have small children, you’ve probably sung it a few hundred more).
+The age old song, Head, Shoulders, Knees and Toes, that you’ve probably heard a hundred times (if you have small children, you’ve probably sung it a few hundred more).

 After we had the song down, we moved on to the fun part.